 Facebook Account Requirements

-Firstly, you want to make sure you are using a ‘real’ account that has your real name — there have been reports of users being suspended when they tried to use or link an account that was a ‘dummy’ account (a fake account created that uses a fake name and incorrect or made-up details) or an account that was not their primary Facebook account.
+Firstly, make sure you are using a ‘real’ account that has your real name — there have been reports of users being suspended when they try to use or link an account that is a ‘dummy’ account (a fake account created that uses a fake name and incorrect or made-up details) or an account that was not their primary Facebook account.
 Facebook can change its detection systems at any time, so it is possible for those who do create such an account to be caught years in the future.

 Around the release of Quest 2, a small number of users had their accounts banned in what appeared to false positives, completed automatically by the account verification system.
 The same also reportedly happened to some users trying to reactivate an old Facebook account, or some people who had just made a brand new account as well.
 We believe the process to reverse the ban involves manual human-approval, which is often lengthy and requires some kind of photographic proof of identity.